Rehan018/NLP-CheatSheet/Stop Words.md

 ### **Python Code Example Using SpaCy**

-Here’s how you can implement stop word removal, including handling punctuation, using SpaCy:
+how you can implement stop word removal, including handling punctuation, using SpaCy:

 ```python
 import spacy